 Stephen helped found and ultimately chaired the professional body that represents the majority of Charity Retailers in the UK, ‘The Association of Charity Shops’.
-Stephen is also a Trustee of the homeless health care charity, London Pathway and a Trustee of TRAID, a charity committed to protecting the environment and reducing world poverty by recycling and campaigning at home and Chair of the Board of Trustees of Shoreditch Town Hall Trust.
+Stephen is a Trustee of the homeless health care charity, London Pathway, a Trustee of TRAID, a charity committed to protecting the environment and reducing world poverty by recycling and campaigning at home and Chair of the Board of Trustees of Shoreditch Town Hall Trust.

 Stephen has recently delivered extremely well received speeches at leading industry events.
 He has a dynamic and engaging style of presenting through which he brings to life issues relating to homelessness and the role of social enterprise and charities, and specifically The Big Issue and The Big Issue Foundation, in addressing social problems.
 If you are interested in Stephen speaking at your upcoming event please email firstname.lastname@example.org

 Steve Round, Chair of the Board of Trustees

 Steve is Founder and CEO at Saescada a banking platform that is being used internationally giving access to finance to individuals previously excluded - He is also Founder of The Change Account - an innovative new way of delivering financial services and helping change financial behaviour.
 Previously Steve has been marketing director of Unity Trust Bank and worked both in the UK and Internationally.
 Steve is chairman at Ecology Building Society.